 Once mature the cider would then either be sold to towns and inns of the area or consumed on the farm.
 It was generally the larger farms and manors that sold the cider and generally in these cases the home cider would be made from windfall apples thus ensuring the better quality cider made a profit.
 Marshall notes that in the late 1790’s unfermented cider or ‘must’ would fetch around 15/- a hogshead and the fermented cider anything from 1 – 3 guineas an hogshead.

 Taking the above comments to account it is slightly surprising that in the 18th century it was usual for a labourer to receive a daily winter allowance of 2 quarts of cider, this would rise to 3-4 quarts during haymaking.
 The cider was considered as ‘truck’ or part of the weekly wages.
 Agricultural labourers used to tote their cider around with them in a ‘cider flask’ or ‘firkin’ containing anything from a quart to a gallon which were either carried or fixed to a belt.
 When drinking cider at home or at the inn a large mug was required as can be seen from the photo below.
 One Dartmoor labourer was once asked how much cider he drank in a day, his reply was; “Well zur, I ‘as me a quart afore breakfust, an’ a quart wi me breakfust an another arter, The a quart wi’ me lunch an if we be ‘arvestin’ I rekons tu get droo ’bout vowerteen or saxteen quarts afore night.”
-Even in this so-toper’s paradise there were certain rules, a typical example being of the time when one Sunday morning a stranger knocked at a door begging for a drink of cider and was given short shrift by the maid.
+Even in this toper’s paradise there were certain rules, a typical example being of the time when one Sunday morning a stranger knocked at a door begging for a drink of cider and was given short shrift by the maid.
 His response was, “You know not what you do.
 You might be entertaining angels unawares“.
 The reply soon came back, “Get the ‘long, angels don’t go drinkin’ cider church-times“.
 If you look at various magistrate court hearing reports from the mid 18002 to the 19130s you will see numerous Dartmoor folk being charged with being drunk and disorderly, sometimes in charge of a cart or wagon.
 It would be fair to say that the actual type of alcohol consumed is never mentioned at lost of it would have been cider.

 Another problem with cider was that of ‘Devonshire Colic’, this was caused when the presses were lined or ‘caulked’ with lead which in effect gave rise to lead poisoning.
 Mind you, Marshall also notes that when inspecting some of the presses to see how much lead was used he came across one that was caulked with wool and cow dung.
 He also surmised that another contributing factor to ‘Devon Colic’ was a, “vile spirit”, drawn from the lees of the fermenting room.
 These dregs were distilled (illegally) twice through a porridge pot with a tin head that was attached to a hogshead of water.
 This brew was known as ‘necessity’ and at times was used to counter the effects of ordinary colic.